-It is customizable using ~/.ginga/plugin_FBrowser.cfg, where ~ is your HOME directory:
+It is customizable using ~/.ginga/plugin\FBrowser.cfg, where ~ is your HOME directory:

-''' FBrowser plugin preferences file Place this in file under ~/.ginga with the name "plugin_FBrowser.cfg" Set to a specific directory to choose a starting point for file exploration.
-If None is given, it defaults to your HOME. home_path = None This controls whether the plugin scans the FITS headers to create the listing (slow for large numbers of files) scan_fits_headers = False If the number of files in the listing is greater than this, don't do a scan on the headers scan_limit = 100 if scan_fits_headers is True, then the keywords provides a map between attributes and FITS header keywords to fetch from the header keywords = [('Object', 'OBJECT'), ('Date', 'DATE-OBS'), ('Time UT', 'UT')] columns lists the column headers and attributes to show in the listing.
-If you want to include FITS keywords, be sure to include the attributes defined in the keywords preference (i.e., 'Time UT', 'Object') columns = [('Type', 'icon'), ('Name', 'name'), ('Size', 'st_size_str'), ('Mode', 'st_mode_oct'), ('Last If True, color every other row in alternating shades to improve readability of long tables color_alternate_rows = True Maximum number of rows that will turn off auto column resizing (for speed) max_rows_for_col_resize = 5000 '''
+''' # FBrowser plugin preferences file # Place this in file under ~/.ginga with the name "plugin_FBrowser.cfg" Set to a specific directory to choose a starting point for file exploration.
+If None is given, it defaults to your HOME. home_path = None This controls whether the plugin scans the FITS headers to create the listing (slow for large numbers of files) scan_fits_headers = False If the number of files in the listing is greater than this, don't do a scan on the headers scan limit = 100 if scan_fits_headers is True, then the keywords provides a map between attributes and FITS header keywords to fetch from the header keywords = [('Object', 'OBJECT'), ('Date', 'DATE-OBS'), ('Time UT', 'UT')] columns lists the column headers and attributes to show in the listing.
+If you want to include FITS keywords, be sure to include the attributes defined in the keywords preference (i.e., 'Time UT', 'Object') columns = [('Type', 'icon'), ('Name', 'name'), ('Size', 'st_size_str'), ('Mode', 'st